MrPicklePinosaur/trainos/docs/TC1.typ

 = Servers

 We have implemented several new servers to help with train control.
-We have one server for tracking train speeds and predicting train locations, one for detecting sensor data, and one for tracking switch positions.
+We have one server for train state, one server for routing trains, one for detecting sensor data, and one for tracking switch positions.

-Any tasks can get train data or sensor data or switch data by sending messages to these servers.
+These all have high priorities (3 for the router, 2 for the latter two) so that they can be responsive to requests.

+The train state server allows for getting and setting train speeds.

+The routing server stores the track graph and does pathfinding on it.

+The sensor server queries the Marklin for sensor data, and allows tasks to wait for certain sensors to be triggered.

+The switch server stores the states of all the switches, provides methods for other tasks to get and set the states of switches, and allows tasks to wait for certain switches to switch.

 = Kernel Changes